infinityengi/plot-replication-from-image/README.md

 - `notebooks/`: Jupyter notebooks for analysis and plotting.

 ## Instructions
 1. Use WebPlotDigitizer to extract data points from the image.
+[Plot Replication Tutorial by Ankit Rohatgi](https://www.youtube.com/watch?v=P7GbGdMvopU&ab_channel=ankitrohatgi)
-2. Save data in `digitized_data/`.
+3. Save data in `digitized_data/`.
-3. Use code in `notebooks/` or `replicate_plot.py` to regenerate the plot.
+4. Use code in `notebooks/`.

 ## Requirements
 - matplotlib